yatingsong7/Task-management-project/README.md

 - User login and logout
 - Order tasks based on due dates, status and priority
-- Set to-do list of a task
-- Set prerequisite tasks of a task
-- Select up to 5 tasks and see their progresses
+- Select up to 5 tasks and generate today's to-do list
-- Set priority for to-do list